Silva Green Fuel is planning to produce second-generation biodiesel using residual waste from forestry operations.

-With biofuels in the tank, combustion engines still release CO2, but not fossil CO2.
+With biofuels in the tank, combustion engines still release CO2, but it will not be fossil CO2.

-"The core of the climate problem is adding new carbon to the atmosphere from oil, gas and coal.
-This is not the case for biofuels which, for example, are produced from residual material from the forest industry, because they are part of the natural lifecycle," says Gjessing.
+"The core of the climate problem is the addition of new carbon to the atmosphere from fossil sources such as oil, gas and coal.
+By contrast, biofuels produced from, for example, residual material from forestry operations, will be part of the natural lifecycle," points out Per Are Hellebust.

-"The production of biofuels does not replace fossil fuels, but is one of several means of achieving our climate targets," says Gjessing and continues:
+"The production of biofuels does not replace fossil fuels, but is one of several means that are necessary for achieving our climate targets," says Hellebust and continues:

-"The goal is to use four million cubic metres of residual material from forestry operations to produce approximately 600 million litres of biofuel.
-This can contribute to an emissions cut of around 1.5 million tonnes of CO2 per year, amounting to about seven per cent of Norway's national target for greenhouse gas reduction."
+"The goal in the beginning is to use four million cubic metres of residual material from forestry operations to produce approximately 600 million litres of biofuel.
+This will deliver an emissions cut of around 1.5 million tonnes of CO2 per year, which amounts to about seven per cent of Norway's national target for greenhouse gas reduction.

-The production of first-generation biofuels has been criticised because the raw materials used could often have been used for food, either directly or by alternative use of agricultural land.
-Moreover, production of biofuels based on palm oil is criticised because it can result in the deforestation of valuable rainforest.
+The production of first-generation biofuels has been criticised because the plant-based raw materials used could often have been used for food, either directly or by alternative use of agricultural land.
+Moreover, production of biofuels based on palm oil is criticised because it can result in deforestation in areas with valuable rainforest.

 "Not a single tree will be cut in Norway solely to produce biofuels.
-It's all about using branches and brush, dead trees and residual materials that cannot be used for anything else."
+It's all about using branches, brush, dead trees and residual materials that can't be used for anything else," says Hellebust.